ganemone/smart-njala-prototype/README.md

             cd ../settings
             ln -s ../../ramp/application/adminSettings Admin/rampAdmin

-1. If you are using git, add the following files and directories to your `.gitignore` file in the top directory of this Smart instance (the directory above configs, installation, and public).

-            installation/installDB/createMysqlAccts.sql
-            configs/custom_properties.ini
-            configs/application.ini
-            rampREADME.md
-            docs/rampDocs
-            settings/Admin/rampAdmin

 1. If you are running a browser on the same machine as your server, you can bring up the Njala Prototype using the virtual host ServerName as the URL (_e.g._, `njala.smart/`).
 If not, unless the new virtual